By: David Weiss

 4. Twins trade Johan Santana (Prior to 2008 season)

 Some trades don’t decimate a team, but they look bad in hindsight.
 The Twins knew that they couldn’t afford Johan.
 They traded him to the Mets for four prospects.
 The big name Minnesota got in return was Carlos Gomez.
 He was a five-tool player with a lot of hype.
 He played good defense but was a total offensive bust.
 Kevin Mulvey and Philip Humber pitched in a combined just 15 with the Twins.
 Both were gone after 2009.
 Deolis Guerra never pitched in Minnesota and only got to the majors in 2015.
 While the Twins did win the division in 2009 and 2010, it was despite these prospects.
 By 2011, they began a dark age in which the team was unwatchable.
 Meanwhile, Santana nearly won the 2008 Cy Young award and was a 2009 all-star.
-He pitched well in 2010 but got injured late in the season and his career never really recovered.
-Santana pitched the only no-hitter in Mets history but it cost him his career.
+He pitched well in 2010 but got injured late in the season.
+Santana pitched the only no-hitter in Mets history in 2012 but it cost him his career.

 5. Phillies trade Curt Schilling to the Diamondbacks (2000 trade deadline)